UCD-pbio-rclub/ISLR_Min.Yao.Jhu/chapter6-2018.03.06/chapter6-3.md

 ```

 # 2. For parts (a) through (c), indicate which of i. through iv. is correct.
 Justify your answer.

-## (a) The lasso, relative to least squares, is:
 i.
-More ﬂexible and hence will give improved prediction ac-
-curacy when its increase in bias is less than its decrease in
+More ﬂexible and hence will give improved prediction accuracy when its increase in bias is less than its decrease in variance.
-variance.
 ii.
-More ﬂexible and hence will give improved prediction accu-
-racy when its increase in variance is less than its decrease
+More ﬂexible and hence will give improved prediction accuracy when its increase in variance is less than its decrease in bias.
-in bias.
 iii.
-Less ﬂexible and hence will give improved prediction accu-
-racy when its increase in bias is less than its decrease in
+Less ﬂexible and hence will give improved prediction accuracy when its increase in bias is less than its decrease in variance.
-variance.
 iv.
-Less ﬂexible and hence will give improved prediction accu-
+Less ﬂexible and hence will give improved prediction accuracy when its increase in variance is less than its decrease in bias.

+## (a) The lasso, relative to least squares, is:

-racy when its increase in variance is less than its decrease
+> iii.
+Less ﬂexible and hence will give improved prediction accuracy when its increase in bias is less than its decrease in variance.
-in bias.

 ## (b) Repeat (a) for ridge regression relative to least squares.

+> iii.
+Less ﬂexible and hence will give improved prediction accuracy when its increase in bias is less than its decrease in variance.

 ## (c) Repeat (a) for non-linear methods relative to least squares.

+> ii.
+More ﬂexible and hence will give improved prediction accuracy when its increase in variance is less than its decrease in bias.

 # 5. It is well-known that ridge regression tends to give similar coeﬃcient values to correlated variables, whereas the lasso may give quite different coeﬃcient values to correlated variables.
 We will now explore this property in a very simple setting.
 Suppose that n = 2, p = 2, x 11 = x 12 , x 21 = x 22 .
 Furthermore, suppose that y 1 +y 2 = 0 and x 11 +x 21 = 0 and x 12 +x 22 = 0, so that the estimate for the intercept in a least squares, ridge regression, or lasso model is zero: ˆβ 0 = 0.